Looking for an easy breakfast idea you can make in advance? These freezer-friendly, low FODMAP breakfast burritos will hit the spot!

 My solution so far, has been to stockpile breakfast foods I can make in advance.
 That way I have access to healthy and filling breakfasts during a time of day when my maximum mental capacity is whining “coffee” and “no talking” while wearing my PJ bottoms inside out.

 This recipe is freezer friendly!
-So I like to pop the filling in the slow cooker on the weekend and then freeze it in single servings.
+So I do a bit of meal planning on the weekend by popping the filling in the slow cooker and then freezing it in single servings.
 If you store the mix in an air-tight freezer-proof container, it will stay tasty for up to 3 months in your freezer.

 I like to freeze my wraps as well, so I don't have to worry about having fresh ones on hand.
 They last a similar amount of time in the freezer, so you'll be good to go whenever it feels like a breakfast burrito kind of day.